MbolotSuse/rancher-token-revoker/README.md

 - ScanInterval: the time (in seconds as an int) between scans.
 If not specified (or is 0), uses the DefaultScanInterval
 - RepoUrl: The url of the gitrepo to scan.
 Should be in the format of an `ssh` or `https` url which can be used to clone/pull the repo

+User can also use a CRD (GitOrgScans) to scan an entire organization.
+See the [docs](docs/orgs.md) for more infromation on how to use this CRD.

 Users can also produce exceptions for certain tokens using the ScanExceptions CRD (see the [crd definition](config/crd/bases/management.cattle.io_scanexceptions.yaml for all fields), by either providing the exposed token value or the exposed token name.
 This should be used sparingly - keep in mind that even if the revoker detects a string that matches the pattern of a rancher token, it will only take action if it can verify that the token matches the value of a current token in the cluster it is installed in.

 *Note:* This will still work if you are using token hashing.